 Hi Rick, can you give me some advice?
 I get pain in the front of my right leg.
 I think one would say in the thigh.
 For example, if I drive for a while, my leg is on the gas and I can hardly stand the pain to move my leg sideways to get out of the car.
-First, I thought it was coming from my low back then I thought maybe it’s coming from my knee.
+First, I thought it was coming from my low back then I thought maybe it’s comingv from my knee.
 Now, I think maybe it’s coming from my hip.
 I am 72 and have some arthritic changes in my lower back and right knee as seen on X-ray.
 I have not had X-rays done on the hip.
 What do you think might be helpful?

-I wanted to give you three things that you can do to address the front of the thigh hip tightness.
+I wanted to give you three things that you can do to address the front of the thigh and hip tightness.

 CLICK HERE to watch the video.

-I get Sheena to demonstrate.
+I had Sheena demonstrate.

-#1 – Back Arches
+1. Back Arches

-#2 – Standing Hip Flexor Stretch
+2. Standing Hip Flexor Stretch

 Standing Hip Flexor Stretch

-#3 – Strengthening the Core and the Abdominal area
+3. Strengthening the Core and the Abdominal area

 Strengthening the Core and the Abdominal area

+Enter in your injury or pain.
+There’s a good chance I have an article, an interview, or a video to help you overcome your injury or pain.
 Make sure to swing by ExercisesForInjuries.com.
-Enter in your injury or pain.
-There’s a good chance that I have an article, an interview, or a video that will help you overcome your injury or pain.

 Secondly, if you’re watching this on YouTube, head up above and hit subscribe.
-What that will do is every couple of days you’ll get a video like this where I talk about tips and tricks on overcoming injury or pain.
+You will get a video like this where I talk about tips and tricks on overcoming injury or pain every couple of days.

-Thirdly, head down below, hit like and leave me a question or a comment.
+Thirdly, head down below, hit like, and leave me a question or a comment.